Giving back to the community is part of the D'Youville way of life.

 The School of Pharmacy's students and faculty are involved in a variety of service programs to improve the lives and people at home and across the globe.
 Our students and faculty also participate in fundraising walks to support research and programs for breast cancer, amyotrophic lateral sclerosis, diabetes, and asthma.

 The D’Youville Timmy Global Health Chapter was founded in 2012 and has since enabled dozens of students and faculty members to travel to various parts of Ecuador over the course of 10-day trips that include clinic work as well as side trips such as white water rafting and visits to local zoos and waterfalls.

-As part of their experience in a medical service brigade, DYC pharmacy students rotate through various clinic stations such as triage, lab, provider care and pharmacy consulting.
+As part of their experience in a medical service brigade, pharmacy students rotate through various clinic stations such as triage, lab, provider care and pharmacy consulting.
 Pharmacy students earn clinical practice credits (IPPE and APPE) for their participation.

-The D’Youville College Chapter executes the vision and mission of the Timmy Global Health Foundation to help foster a passion for global health and provide students with unique interprofessional service learning opportunities.
+The D’Youville Chapter executes the vision and mission of the Timmy Global Health Foundation to help foster a passion for global health and provide students with unique interprofessional service learning opportunities.

 Students at D’Youville’s School of Pharmacy can learn about health care systems different than their own through a faculty-led service learning trip to Mulago Hospital in Uganda.
 These experiences provide students an opportunity to provide primary care services to underserved nations.
 Students earn International Introductory Pharmacy Practice Experience (IPPE) credits for their participation.

 DYC pharmacy students can explore the philosophy and practice of Traditional Chinese Medicine (TCM) through a two-week elective clinical rotation at Guangxi University of Chinese Medicine in Nanning, China.
 D'Youville opened an exchange program with Guangxi University in 2015.